kubernetes/dashboard/docs/contributors/Code-conventions.md

 An overview of the features provided by the dashboard can be found [here](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard)

-If you're looking for ideas on what to contribute, in addition to taking a look at issues with the `help-wanted` tag, you may also want to view the [Dashboard roadmap](https://github.com/kubernetes/dashboard/wiki/Roadmap)..
+If you're looking for ideas on what to contribute, in addition to taking a look at issues with the `help-wanted` tag.

 If you have any further questions, feel free to ask in `#sig-ui` on the [Kubernetes' Slack](https://kubernetes.slack.com).